 What is Overtime?

-In California, workers are entitled to overtime compensation for work they perform in excess of maximum hours, unless they fall into one of the narrowly defined exemptions.
-Nonexempt employees should be paid no less than one and one-half times (1.5X) their regular rate of pay for any work performed:
+In California, workers are entitled to overtime compensation for work they perform in excess of certain maximum hours, unless they fall into one of the narrowly defined exemptions.

 - In excess of 8 hours in any one workday;

 - In excess of 40 hours in one work week;

 - The first eight hours performed on the seventh consecutive day of work in one workweek.